writethedocs/www/docs/blog/2023-conference-announcements.rst

 so well at our in person conferences, to our virtual ones.

-Therefore, we think that the Portland and Atlantic conferences together are a great way to bring back the familiar that many of you miss, while also keeping the many benefits of virtual conferences in 2023.
+Therefore, we think that the Portland and Atlantic conferences together are a great way to bring back the familiar experience that many of you miss, while also keeping the many benefits of virtual conferences in 2023.

 Call for Proposals